-There are four key elements to the UB strategy of for achieving the 25% goal and the 10% (or more) procurement activity (as measured by payments made) with certified small businesses:
+There are four key elements to the UB strategy of for achieving the 29% goal and the 10% (or more) procurement activity (as measured by payments made) with certified small businesses:

 The Maryland Department of Transportation must certify MBE firms before we can count their participation toward our goals.
 MDOT also maintains a database of certified MBE contractors.
-Thanks to an aggressive campaign, the University System of Maryland issued approximately $82.9 Million in contracts to certified MBE firms in fiscal year 2006.

 The Maryland Department of Transportation is the State Agency that has responsibility for certifying minority businesses in Maryland.
 You can access the database of certified MBE contractors on the MDOT web page.

 There is an index to NAICS codes available on the NAICS web page.

 Small and Disadvantaged Businesses